helgeholm/randy/README.md

 ### High-Precision Functions

-All the above module functions use 32-bit precision if possible, but will use 53-bit precision if they need to go outside the 32-bit range.
+All the above randomness functions use 32-bit precision if possible, but will use 53-bit precision if they need to go outside the 32-bit range.

-The above functions are also available in always-53-bit-precision versions, under the `good` namespace.
+The randomness functions are also available in always-53-bit-precision versions, under the `good` namespace.
 If you're working with values over 65536 or so, imbalances of 0.01% will start to creep in, and a higher precision will reduce this problem.